KennyVilella/soil_dynamics_julia/docs/src/intersecting_cells.md

 (b) In this case, the combination of the bucket soil and the bottom bucket layer in the new position extends over the two bucket layers from the previous position.
 The intersecting cells are still moved to the available space, and the exploration in this direction continues.

-(b) In this case, there is some space available between the two bucket layers, but not enough for all the intersecting soil cells.
-The intersecting cells are moved to the available space, and the exploration in this direction continues.

 (c) In this case, the combination of the bucket soil and the bottom bucket layer in the new position extends over the two bucket layers from the previous position.
 The intersecting cells are still moved to the available space, and the exploration in this direction continues.